gs1/EPCIS/Implementation Guideline/Section5dot10.md

 # Long-term/fixed associations

-## Example 1: Constructing or installing  or nstallation
+## Example 1: Installing  or nstallation

 To enable organisation to capture e.g. the construction of assemblies (e.g. a rail wagon) or the installation of devices into